NomadWithoutAHome/PhotoDeputy/README.md

 - Preview images with options to view in full size
 - Convert images to different formats (JPEG, PNG)

+## Usage

+- Launch the application.
+- Use the "File" menu to select a folder containing images.
+- Browse and preview images in the list box.
+- Convert images using the "Convert Folder" option in the "File" menu.

+## Requirements

+- Python 3.11
+- PyQt5

 ## Getting Started

 1. Clone the repository: